-Melon Barb (Haludaria fasciata) Fish Species Profile
+Melon Barb (Haludaria fasciata) Species Profile & Care Guide

 The Melon Barb is an active, peaceful, good looking fish that will make an ideal resident of the community aquarium.